cicd-tools-org/cicd-tools/markdown/OVERVIEW.md

 ## 3. GitHub "Jobs"

 There is a large collection of remotely consumable [GitHub Jobs](../.github/workflows) that provide various CI/CD services.
-These [Jobs](../.github/workflows) are simply [reusable GitHub workflows](https://docs.github.com/actions/using-workflows/reusing-workflows) that are actively maintained as part of the CICD-Tools project.
+These [Jobs](../.github/workflows) are [reusable GitHub workflows](https://docs.github.com/actions/using-workflows/reusing-workflows) that are actively maintained as part of the CICD-Tools project.

 - It's important to stop for a moment and note that ONLY the files named "job" are intended to be consumed by end-user projects.
 - The "workflow" files are used to provide CI/CD to CICD-Tools itself.